The Complete Guide to Buying Your First Home

 Step 5: Make an Offer

-Once you find the perfect home, work with your agent to submit a competitive offer.
-Your offer will include:
+Once you've located your dream home, have your agent submit a competitive bid.
+Your bid will include:

 Step 6: Get a Home Inspection

-A home inspection helps identify any potential issues with the property before closing.
-If the inspection uncovers major problems, you may negotiate repairs or adjust the purchase price.
+A home inspection reveals potential issues with the property before closing.
+In the event that the inspection shows serious deficiencies, you can renegotiate for repairs or a lower price.

 After your offer is accepted, finalize your mortgage by submitting all required documents to your lender.
 Be sure to compare loan terms and interest rates to get the best deal.